 ITG (Induction Technology Group) are manufacturers of high performance air filters for motorsport and road car applications.
-Applying unique manufacturing techniques, strict quality systems, best design methodology and hand built process provides exceptional standards of manufacture and fit.
+Applying unique manufacturing techniques, strict quality systems, best design methodology and hand built process provides exceptional standards of manufacture and fit for their products.

-ITG approached Rutland Plastics to investigate if we could improve on the manufacturing process of one of their filter end caps.
-The cap was previously vacuum formed but ITG wanted to add texture and engraving to the product at the point of manufacture to eliminate the need for double handling, therefore reducing cost, whilst improving the aesthetic of the product.
+ITG approached Rutland Plastics to investigate whether we could improve on the manufacturing process of one of their filter end caps.
+The cap was previously vacuum formed but ITG wanted to add texture and engraving to the product at the point of manufacture to eliminate the need for double handling, therefore reducing cost and also improving the aesthetic of the product.
 Injection moulding was the obvious choice of manufacturing process to achieve all their objectives.

 Richard Clews of ITG said ‘We are proud to be a British business and we love working with other British manufacturers.
 Rutland Plastics have provided support and expertise throughout the whole design and manufacturing process and it’s great to work with a team who share the same values as us.
 Our attention to detail, our quality systems and knowledge of best design methods together with our unique manufacturing techniques, ensure that ITG customers have the best product.
 Working in partnership with Rutland Plastics ensures this continues.’